Important information

 The panel's final Connectivity Expert Panel Report (PDF, 5306.24 KB) was released.
 The report reflects the views of the panel and is not government policy.

-The department’s Building the pathway to improved northern Basin connectivity (PDF, 350.44 KB)) was released.
+The department’s Building the pathway to improved northern Basin connectivity (PDF, 350.44 KB) was released.
 It outlines what the department will do to consider the Panel’s findings and determine next steps.
 These will include hydrologic and economic assessments of the panel recommendations, stakeholder consultations, and the implementation of water sharing plan amendments in 2026.
+The economic modelling will use the methodology outlined in the Final Methodology Report: Economic analysis of the influence of timing on the productivity of water (PDF, 1.42 MB).

 The department has completed upgrades to the latest version of the hydrologic models (PDF, 105.08 KB) which will improve the ability to model the periods of restrictions required to meet the Panel’s proposed flow targets.